bryan-at-looker/embed-sdk-sko-markdown/section1.md

 Changing the json file gave the user more permissions like the ability to explore from the dashboard we embedded.
 Check to make sure you can explore.

-This is similar to an environment variable in our context because only our server is using this information; we don't want the user to be able to choose their external_group_id and user_attributes.
+This is similar to an environment variable in our context because only our server is using this information; we don't want the user to be able to choose their own external_group_id and user_attributes.

-Now everything is configured and ready for us to start playing with configuring properties for the EmbedSDK.
+Now everything is configured and ready for us to start playing with configuring properties sfor the EmbedSDK.